NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

        conda install nnpdf

-**Note:** The installer will set up its own version of the LHAPDF code, with its own path for storing PDFs, which can be seen running ``lhapdf -–help``.
+**Note:** The installer will set up its own version of the LHAPDF code, with its own path for storing PDFs, which can be seen running ``lhapdf --help``.
 If you have an existing directory with LHAPDF grids, you may want to either move, symlink or copy them to the new path (depending on whether you want to keep around the older installation).
 The command for